getsheked/NHLScoreboard/README.md

 First off, thanks for checking this out.
 I dont know whats really happening with this, but in time I hope it can turn into something cool.
 I will add the schematics for assosiated pi and ciruits when I finish them, which will happen sometime.
 No promises on when.
 As you can tell by the read me quality, This project is very early pre-alpha so beware of potental massive changes.
 If you are willing to test it out, here are the instuctions for setting it up.
+I would say you should use my code, but to be honest, you probably should not, there are better versions you can find.

 REQUIRED DEPENDENCIES
 Requests